OJB-Quantum/Quantum-Native-Magnetism/README.md

 **Optional LL/LLG-type damping on simulators**

 Add appropriate Lindblad operators ( $L^\pm,L^z$ ) (see §4) so that the Ehrenfest equations reproduce E-qLL or E-qLLG.
-This is directly compatible with a Lindblad-based simulator or a QITE / VQS approximation to Lindblad dynamics in Qiskit ≥ 2.2.
+This is directly compatible with a Lindblad-based simulator or a QITE/ VQS approximation to Lindblad dynamics in Qiskit ≥ 2.2.

 ---